Me watching an exciting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

 2009 Climens was a twin sister of 2010, slightly spicier on the palate, as mind-boggling.
 99-100p.

 2008 Climens showed several similarities to 2011, but more related to the style of the wine than intensity and richness.
-Anyway it had impressive elegance and finesse.
+Anyway, it had impressive elegance and finesse.
 95p.

-The highlight of my visit was tasting 2009 and 2010 vintages of Cheval Blanc, which I kindly requested to have the possibility to taste when asking Cheval Blanc for appointment.
+The highlight of my visit was tasting 2009 and 2010 vintages of Cheval Blanc, which I kindly requested to have the possibility to taste when asking Cheval Blanc for an appointment.
 Thanks a lot for that!

 2009 had a great aromatic nose of black cherries mixed with grated Valrhona chocolate, excellent acidity and minerality, velvety structure, strong backbone and structure, fruit and tannin possessed excellent ripeness and were fat.
 Great sophisticated touch to this wine.
 Exceptional wine.
 98-99p.

 2010 had more intensity of flavors, the same mix of cherries and grated chocolate, stronger and fatter tannin, same refinement and sophisticated touch.
 Liquid velvet or liquid silk, you choose.
 Heavenly stuff.
 99-100p.
 Pierre Olivier Clouet, my friends, and I had a great time altogether while tasting 2009 and 2010 and spoke of our impressions concerning other vintages tasted recently.